iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.joinzoe.covid_zoe___2.4.0/report.md

 > I have been using the app since it was first released and have been happy with it's simplicity and the various articles are interesting and give a lot of insight.
 I am however, unhappy that despite having the latest version installed I have not been asked about my vaccinations but if I create a new profile the vaccine questions are there but then I lose all the data history I have provided.
 I have emailed several times but received no response which is very disappointing.<br> :date: __2021-04-21 08:56:53__

-> This app used to be good.
-Its aims are laudable, though when I was too ill to report the same day, there was no way to retrospectively report when I felt better.
-Now the app (or more likely the server behind it) has become painfully slow.
-No longer even adequate.
-Needs sorting out!<br> :date: __2021-04-15 23:34:45__

-> Simple & quick, helping the fight with Covid-19.
-Since the update, the app sometimes fails to register my daily input for up to 5 days.<br> :date: __2021-04-13 11:43:39__

-> Is there any point in competing this anymore?
-The information on there hasn't been updated in months, and you haven't updated to include adding vaccination details.<br> :date: __2021-04-09 17:37:49__

-> My app on Android will not allow me to add another person as it is for USA only<br> :date: __2021-04-07 08:29:39__

 #### 2-star reviews